ArsenLeNaslov/odin-weather-app/README.md

 ## Features
 - A city name can be entered in the Search bar > click Search button or Enter
 - Weather GIFs / Icons adapt to the city's current weather conditions
-- **The website shows**:
+- The website shows:
   - Current weather conditions
- -- Current temperature
+  - Current temperature
   - Date, Sunrise & Sunset times
   - Hourly weather forecast
   - 10 Days weahter forecast
   - Current humidity %
   - Precipitations in mm
   - Wind speed & direction with a Compass
   - UV index
   - Pressure

 ## Technologies
 - Visual Crossing Weather External API for the weather data